 This trope is NOT for speculative history stories, which get a pass simply because they're supposed to be alternate history stories, unless they reference these events as parts of "actual" history.

 Compare Hollywood History, where the facts are mostly right, just caricatured and stereotyped, when not subject to Nostalgia Filter, and Future Imperfect, where characters in a speculative fiction story set in the distant future get history horribly wrong.
 The Historical Hero Upgrade and Historical Villain Upgrade sometimes fall into this.
-See History Marches On for those rare cases where new evidence or insight actually does change the historical record.
+See Dated History for those rare cases where new evidence or insight actually does change the historical record.

 open/close all folders

 Works which attempt to invoke Paris amid the dramatic changes of the 19th century and the gilded and wobbly vainglory of Napoleon III seem to gravitate toward two years: 1870 and 1871.
 Those dates are indeed memorable ones in civic history, but for all the wrong reasons.
 At that point in history, the real Paris was under siege, with battered soldiers anxiously discussing the war in the coffee shops, people eating their own pets just to remain alive, students manning the barricades, beggars dying from starvation in the streets, elephants at the zoo being found delicious, monocled German officers peering down cannons from just beyond the city limits, and later, after the city had fallen, a revolutionary Commune set up, ending in Communards being shot dead by government firing squads.
 All this reality would spoil the Parisian ambiance, so it's all quietly ignored.
-Works that make this mistake include Joel Schumacher's Phantom of the Opera and Anne Rice's Interview with the Vampire.
+Works that make this mistake include Joel Schumacher's The Phantom of the Opera adaptation and Anne Rice's Interview with the Vampire.

 On that Phantom bit: in addition to the glaring 1871 opera house date issue, the film has Christine dying in 1918 as a victim of the Spanish Influenza.
 Thing is, 1918 France was not only besieged by the Influenza; it was also crawling out of the end of this little thing called World War One.